amrfouda/ASUMobiCarG08/README.md

 	Third team members were: Haitham Mustafa and Youssef Mahmoud Zaki.
 	This team was responsible for the coding and the simulation.

+3-      To accomplish stage 2:

+	- Youssef Zaki and Hesham Hussien are responsible for the code.
+	- Amr Essam, Mahmoud Magdy, Moatassem Adel and Hesham Samir are responsible for the implementation of the sensor.
+	-Haithem mostafa ,youssef essam,youssef galal are responsible for final testing of line tracking.